datanav/docs/technical/invoiced-superoffice.rst

      - "string"

-Invoiced Items to Superoffice Product
+Invoiced Items to SuperOffice Product
 -------------------------------------
-Every Invoiced Items will be synchronized with a Superoffice Product.
+Every Invoiced Items will be synchronized with a SuperOffice Product.

-Once a link between a Invoiced Items and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Invoiced Items and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Invoiced Items and a Superoffice Product:
+The following properties are synchronized between a Invoiced Items and a SuperOffice Product:

 .. list-table::
    :header-rows: 1

    * - Invoiced Items Property
-     - Superoffice Product Property
+     - SuperOffice Product Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - currency
      - ERPPriceListKey
      - "string"